cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

-                         controls remarks propagation  to  the  compiled  code:  none  (remarks  are  removed), comments (included as mlog comments), passive  (included  as  'print'  but  not not executed), or active (included as 'print' and printed) --auto-printflush [{true,false}]
+                         controls remarks propagation  to  the  compiled  code:  none  (remarks  are  removed), comments (included as mlog comments), passive  (included  as  'print'  but  not not executed), or active (included as 'print' and printed) --auto-printflush {true,false}
                          automatically add a 'printflush message1'  instruction  at  the  end  of  the program if one is missing

-optimization options:
+Optimization options:
-  Options to affecting optimization of the compiled code, or activating/deactivating specific optimization actions.
+  Options guiding the overall  optimization  of  the  compiled  code,  or  activating/deactivating specific optimization actions.

   -i, --instruction-limit {1..100000}
                          sets the maximal number of instructions for the speed optimizations